priley86/patternfly-webcomponents-next/README.md

 ## Framework Integration
 Web components implemented as ES6 modules can be consumed and extended by any framework.
 However, to ease integration for the consumer, a framework shim (wrapper) is also provided.
 Framework shims can be consumed optionally and will simplify the integration to ensure a similiar framework experience.

-This project includes visual UI tests (stories) for various UI frameworks alongside web components using [Storybook](https://storybook.js.org/).
-The goal of Storybook is to aid in development, testing, and documentation of UI components.
+This project includes visual UI tests (stories) for various UI frameworks using [Storybook](https://storybook.js.org/).
+Storybook provides a full fledged development environment, testing and documentation addons, along with the ability to deploy a contributor's storybook.
+This allows you to develop and test component interactions in isolation, which can improve component reuse, testability, and development speed.

 ### Angular Js
 For details on Angular Js and Patternfly Web Components integration, see the [Angular Patternfly Web Components](frameworks/angular) guide.